 Forms to download, print and post or email

 Should you wish to apply electronically, you can download the form from this page which you can complete and post or email to us.
 We can take the payment over the phone.
 However please note you are still required to provide a basic disclosure and present forms of ID to us in person.
 If this is a problem for you please contact us as we may be able to help.

 Public Registers or databases

 A national register of scrap metal dealers can be found on the Environment Agency website.

 - Metal Bulletin

 If you carry or transport waste as part of your business with a view to making a profit you may also need a Waste Carriers Licence from the Environment Agency in addition to the Scrap Metal Dealers registration.
 You can register online.
+If you store or process metal at your site you may need an environmental permit.
 For further advice please call the Environment Agency on 08708 506506.
-Alternatively you can contact the Highways and Environmental Enforcement team at the council on 0113 395 1765 who will be able to advise if you need a licence.

 Record of dealings

 Every scrap metal dealer, both site and collector, must keep accurate records of the metal they receive and dispose of further guidance can be downloaded from the Downloads section on this page.